Brazil cops get more time to probe rape claim against Neymar

-RIO DE JANEIRO (AP) — Brazilian authorities say police have asked for more time to investigate a model’s allegation that she was raped by soccer star Neymar.
+RIO DE JANEIRO (AP) — Police have asked for more time to investigate a model’s allegation that she was raped by soccer star Neymar, Brazilian authorities said Monday.

-The Public Ministry’s communications office said Monday that police in Sao Paulo would be given 30 more days to look into the woman’s claims.
+The Public Ministry’s communications office said police in Sao Paulo would be given 30 more days to look into the woman’s claims.

 Najila Trindale went to police in Brazil’s biggest city on May 31 to file a formal accusation against Neymar, alleging he raped her at a Paris hotel earlier that month.
 The player denies the allegation.